ManuelaB/Monads/basics.md

     } yield address.city
 ```

-The for-comprehension is much more easier to read
+The code is now much more easier to read.
+First you get the user and pass it to the getAddress method.
+Once you have the address you will get the city of it.